MattPahuta/developer-portfolio-fem/README.md

 I also largely adapted her approach to handling the project item hover states for desktop.
 My initial solution was more convoluted and Jessica's is much more elegant.
 - [ModernCSS](https://moderncss.dev/css-button-styling-guide/) - Stephanie Eckles's button styling guid is something I keep coming back to over and over again.
 This project was no different.
 - [Kevin Powell](https://www.youtube.com/@KevinPowell/featured) - I began tackling the header/hero layout in a similar way Jessica approached the issue, using absolutely positioned elements.
 Then, I remembered a YouTube short by Kevin Powell where he talked about stacking content with grid.
 I didn't find the specific short (but I'm sure its in his channel somewhere) but luckily I made a note about his approach and was able to use it here.
 I don't know if this is necessarily more efficient or easier to understand than positioning the elements absolutely, but here it is.
+- [Frontend Mentor](https://www.frontendmentor.io/learning-paths/javascript-fundamentals-oR7g6-mTZ-) - Handling form validation and data is an essential task for developers and brushing up on best practice approaches is something I come back to again and again.
+Working through Frontend Mentor's JavaScript Fundamentals learning path has been an excellent resource.
+- [FreeCodeCamp](https://www.freecodecamp.org/news/build-and-validate-beautiful-forms-with-vanilla-html-css-js/) - A brilliant article published over at FreeCodeCamp and referenced in the Frontend Mentor JavaScript Learning Path.

 ## Author